Undergraduate Research Ambassadors

-If you want to learn more or get involved in research, set up a Peer Advising meeting with an Ambassador in your field at the links below, check out our Spring 2017 Workshop Series http://sga.fsu.edu/scurc/events.shtml, or email us at email@example.com.
+Want to learn more or get involved in research?
+Set up a Peer Advising appointment with an Ambassador in your field at the links below, check out our upcoming events at http://sga.fsu.edu/scurc/events.shtml, or email us at firstname.lastname@example.org.
 We look forward to meeting you!

 Book a Peer Advising appointment with an Ambassador in your field:

 Meet our team

 Ravital (Tali) Goldgof •|• Assistant Director of SCURC •|• Director of Undergraduate Research Ambassadors

 Ravital Goldgof is a junior at Florida State University pursuing a dual degree in French and marketing.
 She was a UROP student where she worked on a linguistics project on the agency of female characters in the Byzantine and Slavic epic Digenis Akritis.
 After completing her degree, she would like to teach English abroad before pursuing a marketing career in the fitness field.
 In her spare time, she loves to exercise and is in the process of training for a triathlon.
 She has served as an Undergraduate Research Ambassador and is now excited to serve as the Chair of the Undergraduate Research Ambassadors in order to help students take advantage of the research opportunities at FSU.
 Contact her at email@example.com for questions related to getting involved in research or becoming an Undergraduate Research Ambassador, or at firstname.lastname@example.org for any other questions!